 Kialo discussions are where the debating takes place.

-Discussions are made up of claims, which are, in their simplest form, a single piece of an argument - a premise, an example, a step in an argument.
+Discussions are made up of claims, which are, in their simplest form, a single piece of an argument - such as a premise or a supporting piece of research.
 They come in the form of either a pro, which argues for the claim above it, or a con, which argues against.

 See a Demo Classroom Debate for an example discussion.

-In a Kialo discussion, there are 5 roles each user can have: Owner, Admin, Editor, Writer and Viewer.
+In a Kialo discussion, each user can have one of six roles: Owner, Admin, Editor, Writer, Suggester, or Viewer.
 Each role gives the user different permissions, so it’s important to understand what each role can do (giving students the power to delete each other’s claims can sometimes be problematic!).
-The Participant Rights and Roles article outlines what each role has permission to do, as well as how to adjust roles in a discussion.
+The Participant Roles and Permissions article outlines what each role has permission to do, as well as how to adjust them in a discussion.

 Organizing your students into teams allows you to save time while performing common tasks on Kialo, such as inviting students to discussions.
 When students are in a team, only the team needs to be invited to the discussion, rather than having to manually invite each student.
 See About Teams for more information.